ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-tutorial-series/learning-ropes-nifi-concepts.md

 - 2\.
 Who Uses NiFi, and for what?
 - 3\.
 Understand NiFi DataFlow Build Process
 - 4\.
 The Core Concepts of NiFi
 - 5\.
+NiFi Architecture
+- 6\.
 A Brief History of NiFi
 - Further Reading

 ### 1\.
 What is Apache NiFi?

-[Apache NiFi](https://nifi.apache.org/docs/nifi-docs/html/overview.html#what-is-apache-nifi) is an open source tool for automating and managing the flow of data between systems.
+[Apache NiFi](https://nifi.apache.org/docs/nifi-docs/html/overview.html#what-is-apache-nifi) is an open source tool for automating and managing the flow of data between systems (Databases, Sensors, Hadoop, Data Platform).
 In the tutorial, we will use NiFi to process the flow of data between sensors, web services (NextBus and Google Places API), various locations and our local file system.
-NiFi will solve our dataflow challenges since it can adapt.
-Problems we may face include data access exceeds capacity to consume, systems evolve at different rates, compliance and security.

 ### 2\.
 Who Uses NiFi, and for what?